nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 14 - Data Types.md

 https://james-william-fletcher.medium.com/8-bools-in-1-byte-the-1-bit-boolean-cf6754b93230

 **[2]** d.
 How does BCD waste memory?
-- Binary Coded Decimal (BCD) is a method of recording decimals using only 4 binary digits.
-This allows
+- Binary Coded Decimal (BCD) is a method of recording decimals using 4 binary digits.
+This allows very precise values to be stored, although each value is capped at 9.
+However, as BCD values grow larger, the waste in storage grows similarly large.

 **[3]** e.
 How does allowing coercion type transfer in a language weaken strong typing?